chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     To know more about config verify, check [Config Verify Documentation](/automate/ha_verification_check/).

-    Once the verification is completed successfully, proceed with the deployment.
-In case of failure, fix the issue and and verify it by re-running the verify command.
+    Once the verification completed successfully, proceed with the deployment.
+In case of failure, fix the issue and verify it by re-running the verify command.

 ## Steps to Deploy